 Dr. Sylvia Diehl

-Are you trying to figure out what’s best for your child with autism?
+Are you trying to figure out what’s best for your autistic child?
 Family + Knowledge = Power!
 Parents can address their child’s communication, educational, and behavioral needs after learning the strategies taught in Knowledge Counts Online.
 Learn about our Video Modeling Course: knowledgecountsonline.thinkific.com/courses/video-modeling

-Our online school teaches parents of children with autism what research recommends and what informed professionals use.
+Our online school teaches parents of autistic children what research recommends and what informed professionals use.
 Visit all of our courses: knowledgecountsonline.com

 Original post: www.speechpathology.com/ask-the-experts/when-to-use-video-modeling-1614